NikoFauter/Intro2DeepLearningExercises2023/Exercise 3/README.md

 2. [exercise3_regression_gradient_pytorch.ipynb](./exercise3_regression_gradient_pytorch.ipynb): Same as the first notebook, but using PyTorch instead of Numpy.
 3. [exercise3_regression_gradient_pytorch_optim.ipynb](./exercise3_regression_gradient_pytorch_optim.ipynb): Further simplification by using PyTorch `nn.optim` classes instead of manual calculations.

-Once you are done with the exercise, upload your solutions contained in a solutions folder to your personal git fork.